- About this journal

-Professor Charles Garraway, Fellow of Human Rights Centre, University of Essex; former Stockton Professor, United States Naval War College
+Professor Charles Garraway, Fellow, Human Rights Centre, University of Essex; independent consultant, former Stockton Professor, United States Naval War College

-Dr Markus Gehring, University Lecturer, Deputy Director, Centre for European Legal Studies, Tutor in Sustainable Development Law, University of Cambridge; Fellow of Hughes Hall
+Dr Markus Gehring, University Lecturer, Deputy Director, Centre for European Legal Studies, Tutor in Sustainable Development Law at the Law Faculty, University of Cambridge; Fellow of Hughes Hall

-Dr Joanna Gomula, Fellow of the Lauterpacht Centre for International Law; Visiting Fellow, Queen Mary College, University of London
+Dr Joanna Gomula-Crawford, Fellow of the Lauterpacht Centre for International Law; Visiting Fellow, Queen Mary College, University of London